Mohamed-Mohamed-Ibrahim/Weather-Stations-Monitor/Steps_to_do_next.md

-1. Threads for parquet conversion
+1. Threads for parquet conversion - done
 2. kafka running on docker
 3. make multithreading in kafka part
 4. kafka running on k8s